General: Rise in Rio police killings not sign of failed plan

-RIO DE JANEIRO (AP) — The general in charge of a controversial military intervention in Rio de Janeiro says that a rise in killings during police operations is a sign that authorities are more aggressively confronting crime.
+RIO DE JANEIRO (AP) — Rio de Janeiro’s public security secretary said Friday that a rise in killings during police operations was a sign that authorities were more aggressively confronting crime, not that the security situation was deteriorating.

-In an interview with The Associated Press on Friday, Gen. Richard Nunes pushed back against critics who argue that the intervention is leading to more violence in the city that two years ago hosted the 2016 Olympics.
+In an interview with The Associated Press, Gen. Richard Nunes pushed back against critics who argue that a military intervention is leading to more violence in the city that hosted the 2016 Summer Olympics.

+Nunes said that any analysis had to take into account the level of crime and problems in the police forces when the military was put in charge of security.

 Most Read Nation & World Stories